Drug Abuse Treatment Programs

 - Number of previous treatment attempts.

-- The existence of multiple abused substances.
+- Abuse of multiple substances.

 - Co-existing or dual diagnosis psychiatric conditions.